canmom/canmom.github.io/fiction/summoning.md

 ---

 So, my new friend.
-I have been scruplously honest.
+I have been scrupulously honest.
 Your master is already starting to move again.
 Are you still committed?

 You are?
 Well, go on then.